Taikocuya/ALX/README.md

 ### buildimage.rb

-Builds a bootable GameCube image in the `image` directory.
+Builds a bootable Dreamcast or GameCube image in the `image` directory.
 The destination directory is created automatically if required.
 This utility only supports Windows.

 ```bash
 build